 Things to do

-Stonehenge, one of the seven wonders of the world, hardly needs an introduction.
-Situated north of The Pembroke by only a ten to fifteen minute drive, the stones are easily accessible.
+One of the seven wonders of the world, Stonehenge is situated north of The Pembroke by only a ten-to-fifteen-minute drive.
 The more humble and less famous sidekick, Woodhenge, which we rather like, is just next door.